Useful Indonesian phrases:

 Day 4-5 - Malang

-There’s a long drive to Malang ahead but it’s got a great market, and we stay in a really lovely little guesthouse.
+There’s a long drive to Malang ahead but it’s got a great market and you stay in a really lovely little guesthouse.
 Are we forgiven yet?

 - Visit the famous Prambanan complex, which encompasses 224 ruined Hindu temples